RetroDECK/ES-DE/INSTALL-DEV.md

 git clone https://gitlab.com/leonstyhre/emulationstation-de.git
 ```

-For macOS all dependencies are built in-tree in the `external` directory tree.
+On macOS all dependencies are built in-tree in the `external` directory tree.
 There are two scripts in the tools directory that automate this entirely and they are executed such as this:

 ```
 cd emulationstation-de